Commodity slide seen boon for resource-hungry firms' shares

 “When strategists from big U.S. banks start flagging the trend, probably fairly soon, it will be a wake-up call for investors and analysts.
 This could become the main driver for the market in the second part of this year.”

-Big potential beneficiaries of falling commodity prices include Ireland’s CRH (CRH.I), one of the world’s largest building materials providers.
+Big potential beneficiaries of falling commodity prices include Ireland’s CRH, one of the world’s largest building materials providers.
 Materials costs represents 43 percent of CRH’s revenues, according to JPMorgan strategists.

 AlphaValue’s Gauthier said the drop in commodity prices could spark gains of 50 percent in some stocks.